-Bob Mills was a good pilot, good man, good Marine, and one of my best friends for the past 50+ years.
+In Dave Barry’s Complete Guide to Guys he distinguishes ‘men’ from ‘guys’ as follows: “‘Men’ went to the moon; ‘guys’ invented mooning.”
+Bob Mills was a both a good man and a good guy, as well as good pilot, good Marine, and one of my best friends for the past 50+ years.
 We also were close as couples, and they were Uncle Bob and Aunt Twila to our kids.
 We took many road trips together, talking about anything and everything and playing Password as the miles rolled by.

 Bob was extremely competitive.
 Once we all spent a long weekend at a seaside resort where there were tennis courts.
 Jean and I had just started playing a little so Bob suggested that the four of us play mixed doubles.
 When we won the first set he said, “We’re going to play again.”
 When we won the second set he said,”We will play again.”
 A thunderstorm blew in during our third set, with rain and severe lightning way too close for comfort.
 Twila, Jean, and I headed for the car and Bob just stood there in the rain screaming, “You chicken s**ts!”
 He didn’t even like losing to the kids at Connect Four, which he did regularly.

 Bob was very athletic and loved to participate in sports.
 He loved to wrestle Moose Rolfe and Bruce Major, who always kicked his butt, but he loved it anyway and always came back for more.
 He could walk on his hands, even when drinking, and had mastered Wimpy Wimmler’s trick of holding a handstand on top of the bar while draining a drink glass by gripping it with his teeth.